by Eva Rivers

 ‘He fell, but he’s fine now.’

-‘I must go,’ said Deirdre and she sped away wishing she’d left Joey with her mother.
+‘I have to go,’ said Deirdre and she sped away wishing she’d left Joey with her mother.

-That evening Colin put his key into the lock as usual and was mildly unsettled.
+The moment Colin put his key into the lock that evening he was unsettled.
 Firstly, Deirdre dashed to open the door.
-Secondly, she was wearing a dress and on her lips, a trace of red.
+Secondly, she was wearing a dress and even a trace of lipstick.

 ‘You look nice.’